RomanLut/hx_espnow_rc/doc/development.md

 Harware RSSI and Noise level (in dBm) can be extracted from raw packet data only when device is put into promiscuous mode.
 Unfortunately this mode is usefull on ESP32 only.
 I was not able to setup working ESP-NOW communication on ESP8266 in promiscuous mode.
-So harware rssi and noise level are available on ESP32 only.
+Thus hardware rssi and noise level are available on ESP32 only.